apinge/MeloTTS.cpp/README.md

 ## Future Development Plan
 Here are some features and improvements planned for future releases:

-1. **Add English language TTS support**:
+1. **Add Japanese language TTS support**:
-   - Enable English text-to-speech (TTS) functionality, but tokenization for English language input is not yet implemented.
+   - Enable Japanese text-to-speech (TTS) functionality, but tokenization for Japanese language input is not yet implemented.

 2. **Enhancing Quality in Quantized TTS Models**:
    - The current INT8 quantized model exhibits slight background noise.
 As a workaround, we integrated DeepFilterNet for post-processing.
 Moving forward, we aim to address the noise issue more effectively by the quantization techniques.